 The situation is evolving and you should keep tabs on the latest news if you are planning on traveling to China so you know what to expect.
-The World Health Organization (WHO) has designated the Wuhan coronavirus outbreak a pandemic.
-March 12, 2020 update:
+As of April 27, 2020:

 The US State Department's highest-level travel warning Level 4 for China Do Not Travel still stands.

 The CDC's Level 3 Warning to avoid all non-essential travel to China is also still in effect.

 Here's what to expect at the airports when arriving in Beijing and Shanghai.

 Many of the most popular tourist attractions in China have begun to open: